Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

       conversation.
 If our perspective aligns with your need, let’s talk.
       Whether you’re navigating complexity, building clarity or driving change – we’re here to move with you.
+    link:
+      link: "#"
+      linkText: Book a call
   - title: Insight
     content: >-
       If you're exploring new ways to think, lead, and communicate in an AI age – this is for you.

       Subscribe to our newsletter Deep Intelligence now.
 Thoughtfully curated.
       No noise.
 Just depth.
+    link:
+      link: "#"
+      linkText: Join the list
 ---